Your AGENTS.md is probably bad. Not because you’re lazy. Because nobody taught you what it’s actually for.

 Fill in each section with things a new hire would need to know on day one.
 That’s the bar.
 If a competent developer joining your team would need to know it, put it in.

-Keep it under 500 lines.
+Keep it under 300 lines.
 Agents lose focus on long context.
 Trim ruthlessly.
+Link to external docs for details.